 To download Sygic, you need to purchase it from the App Store/Google Play, which you should do when connected to the Internet via Wifi as the Sygic app is very large indeed.

 When choosing which Sygic app to buy from the iOS App Store, you have a choice of which map coverage you need.
-Note that the maps for all the countries covered aren’t downloaded at the same time as the app – you have to launch the app and download the ones you need – the maps themselves take additional space and in order to conserve space on your phone, you should only install the necessary ones (this is where you start cursing the decision not to buy the 32GB model!)
+Note that the maps for all the countries covered aren’t downloaded at the same time as the app – you have to launch the app and download the ones you need – the maps themselves take additional space and in order to conserve space on your phone, you should only install the necessary ones (this is where you start cursing the decision to buy the 16GB phone!)

 The Sygic Europe app is the best value.
 It’s only a few dollars more than the Central Europe edition and includes more of Croatia’s neighbours to the east, as well as all of Western Europe.

 You could also add on a one-month traffic subscription for a small extra payment which means you’ll know about temporary road closures and roadworks.

 For Android, you can download the app for free then buy an in-app purchase of the map pack you need.